 I’ve got a piece of shocking news; I’ve converted to a different brand of luggage.
-I’ve been an Antler gal for a long time, so when the guys at Lojel offered to send me some of their luggage to test out, I was excited but also a little bit skeptical.
+I’ve been an Antler gal for a long time, so when the guys at Lojel offered to send me some of their luggage to test out, I was excited but also a little bit sceptical.
 I wasn’t sure Lojel could claim its place in my wanderlust-fuelled heart, after all, I’m a pretty tough crowd given I travel so much and, when it comes to luggage, I’m very picky!
 Turns out, Lojel offers some absolutely kick-ass luggage and I’m officially a convert!
 I’m a little bit obsessed with my new luggage and wanted to share with you a little bit about why it’s so awesome and why you should definitely be putting the Lojel range on your radar when it comes time to buy new luggage.

 But first, you should watch my video review of the Lumo, because I discovered it can very easily hold my entire bodyweight…